Crispy Panko Poached Eggs

 - Oil for frying

-Bring a pot of water to a gentle simmer for poaching the eggs.
+Bring a pot of water to a gentle simmer for poaching.

-Crack each egg into a small bowl and gently slide them into simmering water.
+Crack each egg into a small bowl and gently slide into simmering water.

 Poach eggs for 2 to 3 minutes until whites are set and yolks remain soft.

-Remove poached eggs with a slotted spoon and place on paper towels to drain.
+Remove eggs carefully with a slotted spoon and drain on paper towels.

 Prepare three bowls: one with flour mixed with salt and pepper, one with beaten eggs, and one with panko breadcrumbs.

-Carefully roll each poached egg in seasoned flour, then dip into beaten eggs, and finally coat with panko breadcrumbs.
+Gently roll each poached egg in flour, dip into beaten eggs, then coat with panko breadcrumbs, handling carefully to keep eggs intact.

-Heat oil in a pan over medium heat and fry the coated eggs for 1 to 2 minutes until golden and crisp.
+Heat oil in a pan over medium heat and fry coated eggs for 1 to 2 minutes until golden and crispy.

-Remove fried eggs from the oil and drain on paper towels.
+Remove fried eggs and drain on paper towels.

-Serve immediately while warm and crispy, garnished with optional Parmesan, fresh herbs, or your favorite sauce.
+Serve immediately while warm and crispy with optional toppings like Parmesan, fresh herbs, or sauce.

-- Use fresh eggs for better shape when poaching.
+- Use fresh eggs for better poaching shape.

-- Chill eggs briefly before coating for easier handling.
+- Chill poached eggs briefly before coating for easier handling.